seanh/python-multiversion-dependency-management-demo/README.md

 A couple of other things to notice:

-* `requirements/py*/prod.txt` is compiled from the `install_requires` dependencies in `setup.cfg`
-  which contains only the top-level production dependencies, unpinned.
+* The `requirements/py*/prod.txt` files are compiled from the `install_requires` dependencies in `setup.cfg` which contains only the top-level production dependencies, unpinned.

   This is necessary if you want your project to be an installable Python package: the dependencies need to be in the setuptools `install_requires` setting.